 There is a fine line between a boss and employee that is best for each to stay on their side of the line to make the golf outing work.

 Of course, there are many benefits to playing golf with an employee.
 If there wasn’t this would have been a very short blog.
-There are things playing golf with an employee can achieved that are very worth the while.
+There are things playing golf with an employee can achieve that is very worth the while.

 Get the Word Out